-In particular, this document discusses the Chukwa archive file formats, and the layout of the Chukwa storage directories.
+In particular, this document discusses the Chukwa archive file formats, the demux and archiving mapreduce jobs, and the layout of the Chukwa storage directories.

 1. Reading data from the sink or the archive

 Chukwa gives you several ways of inspecting or processing collected data.